Canaccord Genuity lifts Fortuna Silver Mines Inc. [FSM] price estimate. Who else is bullish?

 Sponsored

-Paul Weedon, Senior Vice President of Exploration, commented, “With 12 drill rigs turning across the portfolio, the steady pace of exploration across all our major properties continues to deliver very encouraging results.”
-Mr. Weedon continued, “These include highlights such as 16.5 g/t gold over 6.3 meters from drill hole SGRC1366 from the growing Sunbird Prospect at Séguéla, and the 0.6 g/t gold and 0.18% copper over an estimated true width of 68 meters from surface intersected in drill hole ARD046 adjacent to the Arizaro Project, through to one of the deepest holes drilled at Caylloma, drill hole ANIM087921, returning 93 g/t silver, 4.83% lead and 7.81% zinc over an estimated true width of 20.48 meters from nearly 900 meters below surface and where it remains open.”.
+Fortuna appealed the decision of the authority which denied the San Jose Mine EIA extension application (refer to Fortuna news release dated November 11, 2021).
+After continued dialogue and technical evaluation, SEMARNAT confirmed operations at the San Jose Mine are conducted in accordance with all environmental obligations under the EIA.
+Following confirmation of compliance, SEMARNAT reassessed Fortuna’s application and granted the extension on the existing EIA terms.

-The results of the trading session contributed to over 5800370 shares changing hands.
-Over the past one week, the price volatility of Fortuna Silver Mines Inc. stands at 3.85% while the volatility over the past one month is 6.15%.
+Over the last 12 months, FSM stock dropped by -48.37%.
+The average equity rating for FSM stock is currently 3.00, trading closer to a bullish pattern in the stock market.

-The market cap for FSM stock reached $593.01 million, with 185.32 million shares outstanding.
-Compared to the average trading volume of 5.07M shares, FSM reached a trading volume of 5800370 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $702.35 million, with 185.32 million shares outstanding.
+Compared to the average trading volume of 4.99M shares, FSM stock reached a trading volume of 13475041 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Canaccord Genuity have made an estimate for Fortuna Silver Mines Inc. shares, keeping their opinion on the stock as Sell, with their previous recommendation back on November 12, 2021.
 The new note on the price target was released on November 12, 2021, representing the official price target for Fortuna Silver Mines Inc. stock.

-Fortuna Silver Mines Inc. [FSM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.88.
-With this latest performance, FSM shares dropped by -35.22% in over the last four-week period, additionally sinking by -50.46% over the last 6 months – not to mention a drop of -50.84% in the past year of trading.
+Fortuna Silver Mines Inc. [FSM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 18.44.
+With this latest performance, FSM shares dropped by -4.29% in over the last four-week period, additionally sinking by -33.97% over the last 6 months – not to mention a drop of -48.37% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Fortuna Silver Mines Inc. [FSM] shares currently have an operating margin of +25.19 and a Gross Margin at +37.49.
 Fortuna Silver Mines Inc.’s Net Margin is presently recorded at +7.82.